CPG Legal – Attorneys at law.

 This is called “objective civil responsibility.”
 This type of responsibility is the exception since civil fault, or culpa, does not matter.
 It does not matter whether there was intent or a duty breached; the defendant is liable because the matter is so vital that the law makes an exception.
 For example, if a defective product caused an injury, the manufacturer or store that sold it could be held liable.

-Defamation and libel civil law torts.
+Defamation and libel torts.

 Defamation is also a form of tort in Costa Rica; it refers to the act of making false statements that harm the reputation of another person.
 It can consist of written statements, such as in a newspaper or online, or verbal statements, such as in a radio or television interview.
-On a side note, even though defamation torts are civil, they are judged in criminal courts.
+On a side note, even though defamation torts are civil, they are usually in criminal courts.
 This is a curious aspect of torts in Costa Rica.

 Other of civil law torts.